microsoft/IoT-For-Beginners/5-retail/lessons/2-check-stock-device/wio-terminal-object-detector.md

 1. Replicate the steps from [lesson 2 of the manufacturing project](../../../4-manufacturing/lessons/2-check-fruit-from-device/README.md#task---classify-images-from-your-iot-device) to call the image classifier.
 The majority of this code will be re-used to detect objects.

+## Change the code from a classifier to an image detector

+The code you used to classify images is very similar to the code to detect objects.
+The main difference is the URL that is called that you obtained from Custom Vision, and the results of the call.

 ### Task - change the code from a classifier to an image detector

 1. Rename the `classifyImage` function to `detectStock`, both the name of the function and the call in the `buttonPressed` function.